deathworlders/online/content/book/deathworlders/chapter-36-consequences.md

 Byron scowled.
 “She did, huh?”

 “Yeah.
 Said she could make your life hell if she wants.
-That ain’t gonna fly well with her superiors... “
+That ain’t gonna fly well with her superiors...“

 Byron gave him a careful stare.
 “You sound like you’ve got no trouble stabbing her in the back, Kevin...”